Towards a robust and reliable deep learning approach for detection of compact binary mergers in gravitational wave data: What are we showing to the model?

 We also prepare three separate test datasets using real LIGO data.
 For the signal class (\injtest), we make injections with the same parameter choices described in Table~\ref{ch:RDL:tab:inj_config}.
-Though, unlike the \inj dataset, these were made in the real data from the entire third observing run of LIGO detectors at Hanford (H1) and Livingston (L1), and with a new seed value to ensure new samples of parameters.
+However, unlike the \inj dataset, these were made in the real data from the entire third observing run of LIGO detectors at Hanford (H1) and Livingston (L1), and with a new seed value to ensure new samples of parameters.
 For the noise class, we consider two cases of direct relevance for actual searches: the glitches (\gltest) and the background triggers collected through matched filtering (\trigtest).
 The specification of \gltest dataset is kept the same as that of \gl while ensuring no overlap between the two.
-For \trigtest dataset, random samples were obtained from the triggers collected by the \pycbc offline search of $\sim 7.24$ days long chunk of data between May $29$ to June $5$, $2019$ UTC.
+For \trigtest dataset, random samples were obtained from $\sim 1.3$ billion triggers collected in each detector by the focused \pycbc \bbh search of $\sim 7.24$ days long chunk of data between May $29$ to June $5$, $2019$ UTC from GWTC-2.1~\cite{gwtc2.1}.
 As the \cbc events are sporadic, we do not expect any real events to be present in this dataset.
 We collect $\sim 5000$ samples for each of the datasets.